-Cauliflower oatmeal made with a combo of rolled oats and cauliflower rice makes an easy way to sneak in some veggies, fiber, and micronutrients into a comforting bowl of oatmeal.
+Cauliflower Oatmeal made with a combo of rolled oats and cauliflower rice makes an easy way to sneak in some veggies, fiber, and micronutrients into a comforting bowl of oatmeal.
 Packed with protein, complex carbs, fiber, and some healthy fats for a well-balanced and healthy breakfast.
 Vegan and gluten-free and customizable to your liking.

 I’ve been making this recipe for years and it’s one of my favorite breakfasts when I am craving something comforting.
 Like my mom says, oatmeal is a “stick to your ribs” kind of meal.
 It’s warm and comforting, hearty, and filling.